prbhv123/Python-Basics-Sorting/README.md

 ### Description: Builds the sorted list one element at a time by repeatedly taking the next element and inserting it into the correct position within the already sorted portion.
 ### Complexity: Worst-case: O(n^2) Best-case: O(n) (when already sorted)

+## 4. Quick Sort
+### The Quick Sort algorithm is a divide-and-conquer sorting technique.
+It works by selecting a "pivot" element, partitioning the array around the pivot, and then recursively sorting the subarrays.